 Improves SEO rankings

 When you target a specific keyword and create multiple pieces of content (in various formats) around it, it improves your search engine rankings and boosts organic visibility.
-Apart from that, it also gives you more opportunities to build backlinks to your website which in turn boosts SEO and drives organic traffic too.
+Apart from that, it also gives you more opportunities to build backlinks to your website which in turn boosts your SEO strategy and drives organic traffic too.

 Let’s take a simple example – when you write a blog post, it helps you reach people who read your blog but what about those who are more active on social media?